-- Protection entails acquiring existing wetland habitat not previously protected from destruction or degradation or otherwise adding protection measures to prevent an existing wetland from destruction or degradation. - In enhancement, management actions are taken to improve the functions or values of an existing wetland.
-Enhancement actions could include improving the timing or amount of water source to a wetland, planting native wetland plants, controlling invasive species, and so forth.
-Improving the quality of water entering a wetland alone would generally not be considered enhancement.
+- Protection entails acquiring existing aquatic habitat not previously protected from destruction or degradation or otherwise adding protection measures to prevent an existing aquatic habitat from destruction or degradation. - In enhancement, management actions are taken to improve the functions or values of an existing aquatic habitat.
+Enhancement actions could include improving the timing or amount of water source to an aquatic habitat, planting native aquatic habitat plants, controlling invasive species, and so forth.
+Improving the quality of water entering an aquatic habitat alone would generally not be considered enhancement.

-• Restoration and creation involve activities of either restoring or creating a wetland in an area that does not currently contain a wetland.
-The distinction is that if the activity occurs in an area that once contained that type of wetland it is considered to be restoration or re-establishment, whereas creation occurs in an upland area, converting it to a wetland.
-In both restoration and creation, the focus should be on reintroducing the physical processes and geomorphic form necessary to support a self-sustaining wetland ecosystem.
+• Restoration and creation involve activities of either restoring or creating aquatic habitat in an area that does not currently contain aquatic habitat.
+The distinction is that if the activity occurs in an area that once contained that type of aquatic habitat it is considered to be restoration or re-establishment, whereas creation occurs in an upland area, converting it to aquatic habitat.
+In both restoration and creation, the focus should be on reintroducing the physical processes and geomorphic form necessary to support a self-sustaining aquatic habitat ecosystem.